- Ocean Nova (Air-Cruise)

 - Price from

 Summary : In less than two hours of flying from Punta Arenas, Chile, arrive at Frei Station on King George Island (the largest Island of the South Shetland Archipelago) where you will embark the Ocean Nova at the gates of the white continent.
-From King George Island you will navigate for seven days and six nights along the Antarctic Peninsula, and if weather conditions permit, attempt to cross the Polar Circle at latitude 66° 33’ South where you may enjoy a champagne to celebrate this extraordinary occasion!
-Along the way, visiting the most wonderful places and enjoying the best wildlife sites of Antarctica.
+From King George Island you will navigate for seven days and six nights along the Antarctic Peninsula, and if weather conditions permit, attempt to cross the Polar Circle at latitude 66° 33’ South where you may enjoy a glass of champagne to celebrate this extraordinary occasion!
+Visit the most wonderful places and enjoy the best wildlife sites of Antarctica along the way.
 With daily excursions, your naturalist team will be giving lectures to introduce and inform you about this wonderful continent.

 Includes round-trip flight from Punta Arenas, Chile with 7 days in Antarctica.
 Time spent in Antarctica is equivalent to an 12-day traditional ship cruise.